killergotrekt/mc/README.md

-# mc
+# Minecraft Server Archives

-Minecraft Server Archives
+Click on the "info" button on top of the page to get started to look at history